gregwork/challenge/README.md

     vagrant box add --name centos7-puppet centos7-puppet.box

 #### Vagrant usage
 Once you've added the Base Box images to your local cache, there are preconfigured Vagrantfiles to bring the machines up.
 Each machine has a port forward set up to access Apache inside.
+The 'challenge' repository is mounted inside the VM via Shared Folders; you can access this at `/challenge`.

 To use this, you will need [Vagrant](https://vagrantup.com) installed; this was tested with v1.9.7, however anything recent should work.